AllenJoeG/Pack-It-App/ScopePlan.md

     [ ] Show Categories
   [ 👍 ] ADD to currentPack
-    [ 👍 ] currently generating new ID to avoid duplication [ ] anticipate errors if localState for cpackID resets [ ] MUI & layout
+    [ 👍 ] currently generating new ID to avoid duplication [ ] MUI & layout

 <!--  -->